RoberAgro/HES-OFF/README.md

 *This section is intended for developers*

 In order to deploy the app you must create a [Heroku account](https://dashboard.heroku.com/apps) and install the [Heroku command line interface](https://devcenter.heroku.com/articles/heroku-cli).
-Once you are set, open a terminal in the root directory of the project and type the following commands:
+Once you are set, open a terminal in the project's root directory and type the following commands:

 1. Create a Conda virtual environment with all the dependencies using the `environment.yml` file: